petergns/author-web-page/README.md

 * Use of tags relating to page content and page title.
 * Use of other site structure tools to organize content such as Taxonomy.

+## Possible Email Setup
+* Setup a site email exclusive to the website or use an existing one.

 ## Author
 [petergns](https://github.com/petergns)